flyx/OpenGLAda/doc/index.md

 ## Types

-Most API entry points in OpenGL are provided for a number of different numeric types, like `GLbyte`, `GLshort`, `GLint`, `GLuint`, `GLfloat`, `GLdouble` and so on.
-The incoming types make no difference to OpenGL.
+Some API entry points in OpenGL are provided for a number of different numeric types, like `GLbyte`, `GLshort`, `GLint`, `GLuint`, `GLfloat`, `GLdouble` and so on.
+The incoming types often make no difference to OpenGL.
 The values will be converted to whatever format OpenGL uses internally (this may depend on the implementation).
+These entry points may not be wrapped for all available types in OpenGLAda.
+For example, color values are always single-precision floating point values.
+Other types, like vectors, are provided for multiple base types.

-To avoid the the massive overhead of providing every functionality for multiple numeric types, OpenGLAda provides every operation for only one value type.
-For vertices, this is `GL.Real`, which is a double-precision floating point type.
-Other operations expect more specialized types, like e.g. `GL.Colors.Component`, which is a single-precision value constrained to `0.0 ..
-1.0`.
-All types try to implement constraints defined in the OpenGL specification.
+Keep in mind that the size and type of values passed to OpenGL only matters on the OpenGL side if you directly pass them to shaders or write them into buffers.
+As mentioned above, other calls will convert the values to the internally used type.

 ## Exception Handling